ibarsi/igorbarsi/src/pages/blog/just-in-time-learning/index.md

 While the benefits are enticing, **just-in-time learning does not replace knowing the basics**.

 Schools teach you fundamentals for good reason.
 They’re the building blocks used to develop a deeper, more specialized understanding of the subject matter at hand.
+Without that [foundation](https://fs.blog/2013/08/choose-your-next-book/), you'll have a hard time ramping up on new material.
+Starting from something is easier than starting from scratch.

+In addition to knowing the basics, you should also **know the landscape**.

-Broad knowledge and understanding will help optimize your just-in-time learning.
+Broad knowledge and surface-level understanding of the many edges and specialties of your field will help optimize your just-in-time learning.
+Otherwise, how will you know _what_ to learn when you're faced with an unfamiliar problem?
+You need to be aware of your options before you can decide where to invest your learning.

 The more you know, the better primed you will be to tackle new challenges.
 Continuous learning is key to personal development and success.
 [Growing smarter every day](https://fs.blog/2013/05/the-buffett-formula-how-to-get-smarter/) will compound and propel you ahead.

-Take the time to research the [foundational materials](https://fs.blog/2013/08/choose-your-next-book/) for your field of interest.
-Furthermore, investing in teaching yourself core, transferrable skills will complement much of your future learning.

 ## What To Do When You Don’t Know